Gamaliel-Marines/Gamaliel-Marines/README.md

 ### "Hello there" - Obiwan kenobi

 # About Me:
-I am currently pursuing a degree in Computer Science from the prestigious Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Queretaro.
-I have a strong desire to constantly improve and expand my knowledge in this field, and I thrive when presented with new challenges.<br>
+-I am currently pursuing a degree in Computer Science at Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Queretaro.<br>
+-I have a strong desire to constantly improve and expand my knowledge in this field, and I thrive when presented with new challenges.<br>

-Currently, I am focusing on web development and am working on enhancing my skills in this area.
-In addition, I am also actively deepening my knowledge of C++, which I believe is a crucial aspect of software engineering.<br>
+-Currently, I am focusing on web development and am working on enhancing my skills in this area.<br>
+-I am also actively deepening my knowledge of C++.<br><br>

-I am always open to new opportunities and collaborations in the field of computer science.
+I am always open to new opportunities and collaborations.<br>
 If you would like to get in touch with me, please feel free to email me at gamamarines@hotmail.com or reach me via WhatsApp at +52 4425226424.<br>

 ## 🌐 Socials: